Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/en_Alt Room Randomizer.md

 #### Why an 'Alt Room' Randomizer instead of an Entrance Rando?

-In games like Elden Ring, and other open world games, a limitation on where the player can go provides a lot of fun challenges, such as fighting bosses that might be overlooked using different equipment, and items at times they normally wouldn't touch.
+In games like Elden Ring, and other open world games, a limitation on where the player can go provides a lot of fun challenges, such as fighting bosses that might be overlooked using equipment, and items at times they normally wouldn't touch.

 In Isles of Sea And Sky, most of the challenge is baked into the puzzles themselves rather than